guillermo-navas-palencia/cprior/doc/source/formulas_conjugate_beta.rst

    C = \frac{B(\alpha_A + \alpha_B, \beta_A)}{B(\alpha_A, \beta_A) B(\alpha_B, \beta_B)}.

-The cumulative density function is given by
+The cumulative distribution function is given by

 .. math::